 This is an odd hoax doing the rounds, and one we think comes from a misunderstanding rather than anything malicious.

 Facebook allows users to follow people who they aren't friends with, yet all they can see is any information posted on their profile with the public setting.
-If you've taken the steps we outline later in this article, it's really not anything you need to worry about.

 However, we've seen the following message appearing on Facebook: "Learned something that was rather disturbing tonight.
 Time to tighten up security on your Facebook profiles!!
 I just blocked about 20 foreign people from following my profile and I thought I was already locked down!
 If you go to Account Settings > Blocking > Block Users and type in "following me", without the quotes, you may possibly see a bunch of people following you that you don't know Block each one and confirm!"